Updated June 2, 2023

 Given below are the uses mentioned:

-- While protecting the integrity of the Mac, We can run the multiple or different operating systems
+- While protecting the integrity of the Mac, We can run multiple or different operating systems.

 - VMware Fusion will safely run the virtual machines.
 It will isolate from the host MAC operating system.
 It will consider the hardware security and fault isolation of the virtualization.